 Manjushri and the Sword of Wisdom

 Manjushri is a bodhisattva in Mahayana Buddhism who represents the prajna (transcendent wisdom) of the Buddhas.
-The name “manjushri,” which means “Beautiful One with Glory” or “Beautiful One with Auspiciousness,” is a combination of the Sanskrit word “manju” and the honorific “sri.”
-Manushri can also be known by the full name Mañjuśrīkumārabhūta.
+The name “Manjushri,” which means “Beautiful One with Glory” or “Beautiful One with Auspiciousness,” is a combination of the Sanskrit word “manju” and the honorific “sri.”
+Manjushri can also be known by the full name Mañjuśrīkumārabhūta.

 One of the most important and ancient Bodhisattvas in Mahayana Buddhism, Manjushri is cited by Shakyamuni Buddha in a number of his scholarly teachings.
 Numerous allusions can be found in a number of Buddha-era myths and stories that are still widely recognized today.